 - Vice regal and parliamentary officers - the Governor, Lieutenant-Governor or an administrator administering the government of the State or a deputy of the Governor, a member of Parliament of Western Australia, the Clerk or Deputy Clerk of the Legislative Council or Legislative Assembly, Clerk Assistant, Usher of the Black Rod, or Sergeant-at-Arms of the Parliament of Western Australia.

-- Judicial and court officers - A person who is or holds an appointment to act in an office of any of the following - a judge, auxiliary judge, commissioner, master or registrar of the Supreme Court or an associate to any such officer, a judge, auxiliary judge or registrar of District Court or an associate to any such officer, a judge of the Family Court of WA, a magistrate, registrar or judicial support officer of the Magistrates court, a judge, magistrate, registrar or judicial support officer of the Children’s Court or an associate to a judge of the Court, the State Coroner or Deputy State Coroner or a coroner appointed under the Coroners Act 1996, the President or a commissioner of the WA Industrial Relations Commission, appointed under the Industrial Relations Act 1979, the sheriff, a summoning officer.
+- Judicial and court officers - A person who is or holds an appointment to act in an office of any of the following - a judge, auxiliary judge, commissioner, master or registrar of the Supreme Court or an associate to any such officer, a judge, auxiliary judge or registrar of District Court or an associate to any such officer, a judge of the Family Court of WA, a magistrate, registrar or judicial support officer of the Magistrates court, a judge, magistrate, registrar or judicial support officer of the Children’s Court or an associate to a judge of the Court, the State Coroner or Deputy State Coroner or a coroner appointed under the Coroners Act 1996, a commissioner of the WA Industrial Relations Commission, appointed under the Industrial Relations Act 1979, the sheriff, a summoning officer.

 - Australian legal practitioners - A person who is an Australian legal practitioner as defined by the Legal Profession Act 2008.